- Available in size 2 (0–6mo) or size 3 (6–12mo).

 Additional Printable Tools for BABY and CHILD Sizes:

 Want more detail for sizing kids, including width?
 We also have these printiable giudes for individual baby and child sizes.
 Click on the appropriate size..

 Once printed, double check to verify the ruler on the page matches identically to your own ruler at home.
 If they are off by even the slightest amount then this guide will not work.
 You can always contact us and ask us to mail you the general kid sizing guide, too.

 HEADS UP: We updated our child and baby sizing chart in March 2015.
 The charts below have been updated to reflect the new changes:

 Note: before you print these guides, make sure your printer settings will not shrink or scale the page.
 Uncheck any boxes labeled "Fit to Printable Area" and/or set scaling options to "None."

 WHEN THEY FIRST ARRIVE:

-For all leathers except vegetable tanned, you can use a damp cloth, or if needed you can hand wash your leather shoes using a gentle shampoo and cool water*.
-We don't recommend frequent washing of any leather product as it strips the leather of it's natural oils and tends to dry stiffer.
+For all of our leathers (except vegetable-tanned) you can clean by hand with a damp cloth, or if needed you can hand wash your leather shoes using a gentle shampoo and cool water*.
+We do not recommend frequent washing of any leather product as it strips the leather of it's natural oils and tends to dry stiffer.